Kosakenland: The Domanov government (November 1944 - February 1945)

 There was a campaign of replication of the Cossack's and the Caucasus social organizations, style of life and religious rituals within the newly settled territories.
-For example, the state established a national holiday to be held during Orthodox christmas, which was only officially held once on 7 January 1945.
+For example, the state established a national holiday to be held during Orthodox Christmas, which was only officially held once on 7 January 1945.

-By the end of February 2025, mass reprisal had come to an end, and due to the need of supplies, the leaders of the Cossacks and the Caucasians decided to forcefully incite the local population to guest the Cossacks and Caucasians in their house in order to share their food with them and their much needed supplies.
+By the end of February 1945, mass reprisal had come to an end, and due to the need of supplies, the leaders of the Cossacks and the Caucasians decided to forcefully incite the local population to host the Cossacks and Caucasians in their houses in order to share their food and much needed supplies with them.